trevorwjames/trevorwjames.github.io/_posts/2020-06-23-Planning-Travel-Like-Data-Scientist.md

 ### What Price looks Right??

-<iframe style="border-width:0" src="https://charts.sharpdesigndigital.com/trevor-manhattanavgsbig.html" width="900" height="750" style='margin: 0 auto; display: block'> </iframe>
+<iframe style="border-width:0" src="https://charts.sharpdesigndigital.com/trevor-manhattanavgsbig.html" width="900" height="750"> </iframe>

 We can clearly see some things from the average price per neighborhood, it may take a little reaserch outside just our data, because just going for the cheapest neighborhood in manhattan could put as a ways away from what we want to see and do!
 Despite thinking that oh "Inwood, or Marble Hill is the way to go.", that would put us a ways away from the action.
 Before we choose our realistic option for where we would want to stay, lets have a little fun first.